 Don’t get me wrong.
 I’m not a warm and fuzzy hippy, running a career counselling company.

-I lead a specialist, executive, recruitment firm.
+I lead a specialist, executive recruitment firm.
 But, we put people first.
 We care, and it works.
 We’re not any less commercial than other recruitment agencies but KPI driven activity does not interest us.
 Being smart, curious, connected with the world makes for a very different start point in recruitment.
-I know this sounds boastful, but bloody hell it works; we bill about twice the industry average in Sydney, clients choose to retain us, industry bodies approach us to set up partnerships and we attract some of the brightest stars in the industry.
+I know this sounds boastful, but it works; we bill about twice the industry average in Sydney, clients choose to retain us, industry bodies approach us to set up partnerships and we attract some of the brightest stars in the industry.
 None of that just happens.
 That said, neither I nor Six Degrees is perfect.
 Like anyone, we’ll make bad decisions as well as good ones.
 To those people at the receiving end of a bad decision, I’m genuinely sorry, but I hope you never, ever felt like a product.